jojochuang/explauncher/README.md

     It collect the all the log to your log directory.

-  * `log/PROJECTNAME/`

-    Log analyzer will be listed in here.

-    * `compile-PROJECTNAME.sh`
+  * `log/compile-PROJECTNAME.sh`

     Usually this would be the file that you will run to analyze the log.

-  * `conf/PROJECTNAME/`

-    Your all configuration file should be located here.

-    * `params-basic-PROJECTNAME.conf`
+  * `conf/params-basic-PROJECTNAME.conf`

     Your default configuration file for your application.
 This setting will be copy-and-pasted to the actual running system.

-    * `params-run-PROJECTNAME.conf`
+  * `conf/params-run-PROJECTNAME.conf`

     This file will be generated automatically by configure-PROJECTNAME.py.
     Usually it has added configuration key-value pairs like mapping and nodeset.

-    * `hosts`
+  * `conf/hosts`

     List your actual machines to use for your experiment. e.g. tiberius01 tibrius02

-    * `hosts-run`
+  * `conf/hosts-run`

     This file will be generated automatically by configure-PROJECTNAME.py with your given actual number of node you will be using.

-    * `hosts-run-nohead`
+  * `conf/hosts-run-nohead`

     This file will be generated automatically by configure-PROJECTNAME.py with your given actual number of node you will be using.

-    * `boot`
+  * `conf/boot`

     This file will be generated automatically by configure-PROJECTNAME.py with your given actual number of node you will be using.

 Contacts
 ======